Rank-adaptive tensor methods for high-dimensional nonlinear PDEs: Summary

 \section{Summary}

 We presented a new rank-adaptive tensor method to integrate high-dimensional initial-boundary value problems for nonlinear PDEs.
 The new method is based on functional tensor train (FTT) expansions \cite{Dektor_dyn_approx,OseledetsTT,Bigoni_2016}, operator splitting time integration \cite{Lubich_2016,Lubich_2018}, and a new rank-adaptive algorithm to add and remove tensor modes from the PDE solution based on thresholding the component of the velocity vector normal to the FTT tensor manifold.
-We tested the proposed new algorithm on three different initial/boundary value problems involving a 2D variable-coefficient first-order linear PDE, the 2D Kuramoto-Sivashinsky equation, and a 4D Fokker-Planck equation.
+We tested the proposed new algorithm on three different initial/boundary value problems including a 2D variable-coefficient first-order linear PDE, a 2D Kuramoto-Sivashinsky equation, and a 4D Fokker-Planck equation.
 In all cases the adaptive FTT solution was compared to a benchmark numerical solution constructed with well-established numerical methods.
-The numerical results we obtained demonstrate that the proposed rank-adaptive tensor method is effective in controlling the temporal integration error, and outperforms previous dynamical tensor methods for PDEs in terms of accuracy, robustness and computational cost.
+The numerical results we obtained demonstrate that the proposed rank-adaptive tensor method is effective in controlling the temporal integration error, and outperforms known integration methods for multidimensional PDEs in terms of accuracy, robustness and computational cost.
 We also proved that the new method is consistent with recently proposed step-truncation algorithms \cite{Vandereycken_2019, rodgers2020step-truncation,rodgers2020stability} in the limit of small time steps.

 {\bf Acknowledgements} This research was supported by the U.S. Air Force Office of Scientific Research (AFOSR) grant FA9550-20-1-0174 and by the U.S. Army Research Office (ARO) grant W911NF-18-1-0309.